Storing FreeRADIUS authorization information in databases that support ODBC

 /usr/local/sbin/radiusd -X

-The server will connect to the database, and you will see lines containing:
+The server connects to the database, and you'll get lines containing:

 rlm_sql (sql): Attempting to connect rlm_sql_unixodbc #0